 A 2015 study reported that sexual frequency was only an indicator of well-being when people were in relationships.
 They found an association between having sex once a week and higher relationship satisfaction.
 This satisfaction did not seem to change when the frequency of sex increased to more than once per week.

 For some people, sex can improve communication and feelings of closeness.
 People who feel as though they do not have enough sex may worry that there is something wrong with their relationship or fear that their partner is no longer attracted to them.

 In these cases, people can try other methods of improving communication and intimacy.
 Cuddling, kissing, affectionate gestures, and opening up to one another can improve the health of a relationship, regardless of whether it involves sexual activity.

 Some asexual people experience romantic feelings and a desire for a romantic relationship, while others do not.
-Experts refer to those who do not have this wish as being aromantic.
+A person who does not have this desire is “aromantic.”

-There is no correct amount of sex to have, and the ideal frequency will vary from person to person.
-Not having sex for a long time should not have negative side effects.
+There is no correct amount of sex to have, and the best frequency varies from person to person.
+Not having sex for a long time should not have negative health effects.

-There is no right or wrong way to express sexual feelings as long as all parties consent.
-Likewise, no person should feel obligated to have a specific frequency of sex.
+There is no right or wrong way to express sexual feelings, as long as everyone involved is clearly consenting.
+No one should ever feel obliged to have sex.
 Avoiding sex will not harm a person’s health, and it may even be healthy.

-People who feel concerned about low sexual desire or the effects of infrequent sex on their relationship can talk about their concerns with a doctor or therapist.
-Medication, therapy, lifestyle changes, better relationship communication, and many other strategies may help.
+Anyone who feels concerned about low sexual desire or the effects of infrequent sex on their relationship can talk about this with a doctor or therapist.
+Medication, therapy, lifestyle changes, improved communication, and many other strategies may help.